maxrosenb/ilovecloudflare/README.md

 ### By Max Rosenberg

-Avaiable at [ilovecloudflare.com](ilovecloudflare.com) (DNS Propogation pending)
+Avaiable at [ilovecloudflare.com](ilovecloudflare.com) (DNS propogation pending)

-If the domain is not yet available, also available at [https://cloudflare-project.maxrosenb.workers.dev/](https://cloudflare-project.maxrosenb.workers.dev/)
+If this domain is not yet available, also available at [https://cloudflare-project.maxrosenb.workers.dev/](https://cloudflare-project.maxrosenb.workers.dev/)

 An application that will randomly send users to one of two webpages, as described in the assignment specs.
 All three extra credit assignments were completed.
 This project taught me a lot about Cloudflare Worker and its Runtime APIs.
 I enjoyed the project and appreciate the opportunity to apply to cloudflare and learn about new technologies like Workers.